 You will need either 2 or 4 pieces of SIM modules, depending on the amount of memory you intend to install.
-The system board will not work if you install 1 or 3 pieces.
 Make sure you insert the same type of SIMMs in one bank.
 You can install SIMMs in either of the banks, Bank 0 or Bank 1, but you must populate a bank first before going to the next bank.

-The G586IPV system board can support 8MB to 128MB of memory using 1MBx32, 2MBx32, 4MBx32, or 8MBx32 72-pin SIMMs.
+The G586IPV system board can support 8MB to 256MB of memory using 1MBx32, 2MBx32, 4MBx32, 8MBx32, or 16MBx32 72-pin SIMMs.
 The table below shows the supported SIM modules and their corresponding memory sizes.